Mileage Deduction for Freelancers: How to Track & Claim Every Business Mile in 2026

 How to Keep an IRS-Compliant Mileage Log

-The IRS is specific about mileage documentation.
-Publication 463 requires a contemporaneous record — meaning you log each trip at or near the time you drive, not weeks or months later.
-An estimate reconstructed at year-end will not survive an audit.
+IRS Publication 463 requires a contemporaneous record— logged at or near the time you drive.
+Year-end estimates will not survive an audit.

 Every Mileage Log Entry Must Include